Crossroads, Part 1

 I stepped outside, into the fading light of the day.
 The stress of work started to lift when I breathed in the cool air.
 My mind circled around that project.
 Hopefully I fixed what needed to be.
 Too late to worry about it, my boss had sent it to the client as I walked out the door.
 I buttoned up my light suede jacket, it felt colder leaving later that day.
 Spring had a hard time coming around.
 I slammed my hands in my pockets, big leather bag dangling from my shoulder and head down on the way to the subway.

 I dug deep into my bag in front of the turnstile at the train station, swearing I would purchase a bag with pockets instead of an endless pit.
-I felt the rectangle card and stuck it into the mouth of the turnstile.
-It beeped at me, my card had a buck fifty on it and the machine wanted a buck seventy-five.
+I felt the rectangle card and swiped it over the turnstile card reader.
+It beeped at me, my card had a buck fifty on it and the machine wanted a two twenty-five.
 I grumbled and pulled back, bumping into the people piled up behind me.
 Huffs and puffs rolled out of their mouths as I had added about three seconds to their commute.
-To add money, I had to insert the card into a vending machine.
-I once again, dug to the bottom of my bag trying to find the quarter I fingered a moment before.
+To add money, I swiped the card over the vending machine.
+I once again, dug to the bottom of my bag trying to find the quarters I touched a moment before.

 I made it to the bottom of the steps only moments before the train arrived.
 I had no desire to stand in the cavernous underground for too long.
 The advertisements pleaded with me from across the tracks as the train screeched up and blocked the view.
 I was tired and just wanted to get home.
 My television grew cold without me.